Dynamic Appointment Scheduling

 \subsubsection{$\rhd$~Experiment 2: Impact of model parameters}

 We continue by studying the impact of incorporating the elapsed service time $u$.
-As argued before, in the case of exponentially distributed service times this elapsed service time has no impact by the memoryless property.
+As argued before, in the case of exponentially distributed service times this elapsed service time has no impact due to the memoryless property.
 Define by $\tau_i(k,u)$ the optimizing argument in the definition of $C_i(k,u)$.

 In Figure \ref{Optu} we show the dependence of the optimal interarrival time $\tau_i(k,u)$ and $C_i(k,u)$ on $u$.
-For illustrational purposes we do this for specific values of $i$, $k$, and $\omega$, but the conclusions below hold in general.
+For illustrational purposes, we do this for specific values of $i$, $k$, and $\omega$, but the conclusions below hold in general.
 In the first place, we observe that in case ${\mathbb S}(B)=1$ the elapsed service time has no impact on $\tau_i(k,u)$ and $C_i(k,u)$, in line with the reasoning above.
 In case ${\mathbb S}(B)<1$, the service times are `relatively deterministic'.
 This explains why in this regime both $\tau_i(k,u)$ and $C_i(k,u)$ decrease in $u$: the longer the elapsed part of the current service, the sooner it is expected to finish, and the more accurately this completion epoch can be predicted.
 If, on the other hand, ${\mathbb S}(B)>1$, then the service times are `less deterministic' than when stemming from the exponential distribution, so that $\tau_i(k,u)$ and $C_i(k,u)$ increase in $u$. \tred{In the latter case, in which we work with the hyperexponential distribution, the remaining service time is increasing in $u$: with increasing probability the exponential distribution corresponding to the minimum of $\mu_1$ and $\mu_2$ (i.e., the one with the highest mean) is sampled from.}